 This is a troubling moment in Durham’s history, and it seems like a good moment for students in my US History 2 class to consider as we start thinking about race in American history.
 There are lots of quality questions we can ask so that we can empathize with this moment.

-As I have told my students this year, I care more about asking great questions than I do about the answers (though I do want us to develop strong research skills as well).
+As I have told my students this year, I care more about asking thoughtful questions than I do about the answers (though I do want us to develop strong research skills as well).
+Thoughtful questions show that you are making connections!

 I am not sure it’s possible to piece together what actually happened in 1944 in Durham.
 But here are some questions I have: